 We create significant social change by mobilising positive influences in the community and local organisations to support underprivileged young people in London into employment.
 We improve social mobility, removing barriers and increasing educational achievement by giving them access to a wide range of professional networks and opportunities they wouldn’t usually have.

 One hour might not seem much but collectively our evidence shows that 10 hours with volunteers outside their usual sphere of influence are transformative for young people.

-We have been appointed by the DWP to launch our Power of an Hour services in job centres across 4 London Boroughs, Islington, Camden, Haringey and Barnet.
+We have been appointed by the DWP to launch our Power of an Hour programme in job centres across 4 London Boroughs: Islington, Camden, Haringey and Barnet.

 Our innovative digital youth hub supports the delivery of our online sessions in job centres, local FE colleges and youth centres.
 The Metropolitan Police Service use our digital youth hub as a route to positive engagement on the streets.

 We also promote employment, apprenticeship and training opportunities for free – let us know when you are recruiting.

 Central to LVN is a collective of compassionate and inspiring volunteers who share their knowledge and expertise with young people to help improve their employability prospects.
 We are looking for organisations to partner with us to support the Power of an Hour programme and identify volunteers.
 The returns are significant to you, your employees and the wider community.

 This is a direct-action programme.
 It’s simple and the commitment light.
 Partners will need to:

 - Identify 10 volunteers to donate 1 hour each for a weekly Power of an Hour

 - Appoint a single point of contact to coordinate with LVN